 Deciding where to direct your money is a tricky thing when you have both debt and an investment portfolio.
 On the one hand, you know it’s smart to pay down high-interest debts.
 But you also know you also need to save for retirement.

-Should you do both?
+Should you save for retirement and pay off debt at the sale time?
 Can you do both?
 Which move is the smartest use of your money?